ahimyary-jpg/junktee-prototype/README.md

 - **Platform-owned:** marketplace navigation, Brands directory, cross-brand Shop filters, Collections, Journal aggregation, Bag, checkout shell, Cabinet, and account/settings surfaces.
 - **Brand-owned:** brand name, story, visual treatment, products, collections, product claims, imagery, price, inventory, and origin.
 - **JUNKTEE:** founding brand; its existing Excel products are authoritative and remain fully purchasable in Stripe Test Mode.
-- **RMAYD:** official identity is active; its collection cards contain only “Collection arriving soon” language, with no approved product name, price, inventory, size, material, origin, sustainability claim, or payment eligibility.
-The forthcoming entries cannot be purchased.
+- **RMAYD:** official identity and approved catalog are active.
+The imported workbook supplies the product names, prices, availability, sizes, descriptions, and embedded photography.
+The former “Collection arriving soon” entries remain as a safe fallback only when the RMAYD catalog is unavailable and are automatically suppressed when catalog rows are present.

 ## Onboarding a new brand

 1. Obtain owner-approved brand name, short description, story, and visual assets.
 2. Add the brand record to `data/marketplace.generated.js` and its mirrored `github-pages/data/marketplace.generated.js`.
-3. Add a `Brand` column to the Excel Products sheet if it is not present.
+3. Add a `Brand` column to the Excel Products sheet if it is not present (the RMAYD build assigns `RMAYD` automatically).
 4. Add approved product rows using the exact brand name, with real prices, sizes, availability, descriptions, and image cells or filenames.
 5. Add matching Optional Details rows for material, care, and origin where available.
-6. Run `npm run catalog:build`; review the generated JSON and WebP assets.
+6. Run the matching build (`npm run catalog:build` for JUNKTEE or `python3 scripts/build_rmayd_catalog.py` for RMAYD); review the generated JSON and WebP assets.
 7. Add or update the brand’s visual treatment in `marketplace.css`.
 Do not place commerce facts in CSS or JavaScript.
 8. Run the complete automated and responsive test pass before deployment.

-To replace the RMAYD forthcoming-collection entries, add approved RMAYD workbook rows and then remove the matching `RMAYD-DEMO-*` entries from the marketplace presentation file.
-Do not leave demo and authoritative versions of the same product active together.
-Future product updates then require editing only the Excel workbook and rerunning the catalog build.
+The RMAYD workbook is now the authoritative source for RMAYD commerce.
+The generated frontend automatically suppresses the matching `RMAYD-DEMO-*` fallback entries when approved RMAYD rows are present.
+Future RMAYD product updates require editing only `catalog/RMAYD_Product_Catalog.xlsx` and rerunning `python3 scripts/build_rmayd_catalog.py`.

 ## Brand configuration and RMAYD identity assets